Ansab-Sultan/RAG-Retrieval-Augmented-Generation/DocQuery Pro - Chat with multiple PDFs/README.md

 ## Description

 This project integrates document processing, embedding generation, and a querying interface to provide a seamless experience for extracting information from PDF files.
+It also supports maintaining long-term history of chats, allowing users to continue conversations from previous sessions using the same session ID.
 ## Files

 ### 1. `get_embedding_function.py`